phcurado/daisy_ui_components/README.md

 - [x] Update components for the new [DaisyUI 5](https://daisyui.com/docs/upgrade/)
 - [ ] Implement all components from DaisyUI with storybook
 - [ ] Update documentation with the new Phoenix release
-- [ ] Create `mix` script to enable users to import the components of this library into their projects, sharing the same project namespace :planned
+- [x] Create `mix` script to enable users to import the components of this library into their projects, sharing the same project namespace